cjoshreid/Cybersecurity-homelab/README.md

 2. Virtual machines running various operating systems for penetration testing and defense.
 3. Integration of IDS/IPS using Suricata and Wazuh.
 4. Simulated server and office environment sharing a local network.

-**Challenges & Solutions:** Challenge: Integration of ELK Stack for log analysis.
-Solution: Extensive research, online tutorials, and collaboration with the community.

 ## Implementation Details:
 1. Installed and configured Virtualbox.